WilliamOu/PointingDSP/README.md

 Each mode logs participant data, with VR modes capturing additional details, such as eye-tracking data.

+For VR modes, an opening/title stage exists to provide participants time to acclimate to a VR environment, and optionally for the test administrator to adjust study parameters.
 While in the study, participants progress through the following stages:
 - Training Stage: Participants familiarize themselves with the controls of their respective mode.
 - Learning Stage: Participants navigate a maze circuit to learn its layout.
 - Retracing Stage: Participants retrace the exact path they took during the Learning Stage.